jmetzger/training-kubernetes-einfuehrung/helm/example.md

 ## Prerequisites

   * helm needs a config-file (kubeconfig) to know how to connect and credentials in there
-  * Good: helm works as unprivileged user as well - Good for our setup
+  * Good: helm (as well as kubectl) works as unprivileged user as well - Good for our setup
   * install helm on ubuntu (client) as root: snap install --classic helm
     * this installs helm3
   * Please only use: helm3.
 No server-side components needed (in cluster)